kadekjayak/SemanticUI/README.md

     }

-to get the Input form Styled you should use Form Helper on this plugin, you can use Form helper on this plugin by using `className` options on `src/View/AppView.php`
+to get the Input form Styled you should use Form Helper on this plugin, you can use Form helper on this plugin by passing `className` options when loading `FormHelper` on your `src/View/AppView.php`

 	public function initialize()
     {